Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/overview.md

 -   [Raw Audio Playback and Recording](raw-audio.md)

     You can play and record uncompressed audio data both synchronously and asynchronously.
-You can record audio data from a microphone-type input device to a file.
+You can record audio data from a microphone type input device to a file.

 -   [Media Controller](media-controller.md)